dianat/DataMapping/README.md

 # DataMapping
-Utility scripts for converting data to XML or TTL format
+Utility scripts for converting data to XML or TTL format written for Python 2.7

-Run the scripts with Python 2.7

 **Input:** An Excel file to convert to XML with tagnames based on the header row of the xml file